adamk22/flutter-workoutkit/README.md

 ## 🚨 Active Development!

 This plugin is currently under active development.
 Breaking changes may be introduced until version 1.0.0 is released.
-Please report any issues or feature requests on the [GitHub repository](https://github.com/mhoc/flutter_workoutkit).
+Please report any issues or feature requests on the [GitHub repository](https://github.com/adamk22/flutter-workoutkit).

 ## 🚧 Roadmap

 - ✅ Add support for `WorkoutPreview` for previewing workouts
+- ✅ Add basic customization options for `WorkoutPreviewButton` widget
-- ❌ Add customization options for `WorkoutPreview` widget
+- ❌ Add more advanced customization options for `WorkoutPreviewButton` widget
 - ❌ Add support for `WorkoutScheduler` for scheduling and managing workouts
 - ❌ Add support for `ScheduledWorkoutPlan` for scheduling workout plans
 - ❌ Add support for `poolSwimDistanceWithTime` for workout goals.